Pallagorio: History

 Between the 7th and 5th century BC, Greek colonists arrived here, as testified by numerous remains and again by toponyms of Greek origin.
 In Roman times, Latin colonists settled in the area overlooking the village, along the river valley Vitravo, starting an intense colonisation of the land.

 In the Middle Ages, the village, concentrated in the districts of "Valle" and "Cucinaro", took the name of "San Giovanni in Palagorio".
 It had a few hundred inhabitants, mostly farmers, depending from the feudal lords of Umbriatico.

 Around the mid-15th century, Albanian-Greek mercenaries from Epirus and Peloponnese under the guidance of Demetrio Reres settled the area after having fought in the war between the Angevins and Aragonese.

 Since the end of the 17th century, the village was the subject of an intense and continuous migration of people attracted by the fertility of the land, and the mild climate.
 The village was a fief of the Spinelli finally until the end of the century, then it went to Rovegno, who held it to the end of the 18th century.

 After the events of the Napoleonic Wars, it became an independent town in 1834.
 Next, it followed the fate of the Kingdom of Two Sicilies.

-Until the mid-17th century the village preserved the use of Byzantine Rite in addition to the Catholic Rite.
+Until the mid-17th century, the village preserved the use of Byzantine Rite in addition to the Roman Rite.

 The village still retains the Arbëreshë language, in addition to the Calabrian dialect.